+- 1 Look at the top of the screen.

+If you see the Orientation Lock

+icon, the iPhone's orientation is

+locked.

-- Look at the top of the screen.
-If you see the Orientation Lock icon, the iPhone's orientation is locked. - 2 Swipe up from the bottom of the Home screen to open the Control Center. - 3 Tap the Orientation Lock button.
-Note that when Orientation Lock is on, the button is red.
-When it is off, the button is black. - Confirm that the Orientation Lock icon at the top of the screen has disappeared.
+- 2 Swipe up from the bottom of the Home screen (all models except the iPhone X) or swipe down from the upper-right corner of the screen (iPhone X) to open the Control Center.

+- 3 Tap the Orientation Lock button.
+Note that when Orientation Lock is on, the button's graphic is red.
+When it is off, the button's graphic is white.

+- 4 Confirm that the Orientation Lock icon at the top of the screen has disappeared.
 The iPhone now changes orientation when you rotate it.